aidankeighron/Util/docs/assets/Python/operators.md

 language: Python
 ---

-`is` is used to check if two variables are at the same object.
+`is` is used to check if two variables are the same object.
 Often used to check if a variable is `None`.

 ```python
 import math